Gravitational Wilson Loop in Discrete Quantum Gravity: Lattice formulation of MacDowell-Mansouri gravity

 The next most simple cases are shown in Fig. 9.
 The first of these can be tiled in four possible ways with the first of the building blocks, giving $\left({{1} / {(16g^2)^4}}\right)\left( {{2^{12} 3^2} / {5^7}}\right)$, while in the second, which can be tiled in eight ways with the first building block and in one way with the second, the final contribution is $\left({{1} / {(16g^2)^4}}\right) \left( {{2^{8} 321} / {5^7}}\right)$.
 For the simplest configuration with internal plaquettes, a loop surrounding 12 plaquettes (see Fig. 6), there are many (1072) different ways of tiling it, so we need to add the contributions from all the different ways.
 The tiling shown in Fig. 6 gives $\left({1} / {(16g^2)^{12}}\right) \left({2^{26} 3^4} / {5^{21}}\right)$ , and then combining this with the other contributions, we obtain $\left({1} / {(16g^2)^{12}}\right) \left({2^{30} 3^4 9481} / {5^{23}}\right)$ .
 Notice the dependence on ${{1} / {g^2}}$ in the various cases evaluated.
 Again, larger loops can then be treated in a similar way although the calculations become increasingly tedious.
 This indicates the usual area law for the gravitational Wilson loop.
 We note here that the authors of Ref.
-[17] have performed numerical simulations using the action from [15], but they restricted themselves to the gauge group $O(5)$, and to the weak coupling regime.
+[17] have performed numerical simulations using the action from [15], with an $SO(4)$ invariant action and a Haar measure over the group $SO(5)$, considering then both the weak and the strong coupling regimes.